afrind/draft-frindell-moq-mush/draft-frindell-moq-mush.md

 ## Request Capsules

-The following capsule is defined for the receiver.
+The following capsules are defined for the receiver.

 ### Unsubscribe